 - Maintains institutional confidence and safeguards operations by keeping information confidential; adheres to all safety and housekeeping policies and procedures.
 Works to foster a community that promotes student success.

 - Contributes to team effort by accomplishing related duties as needed.

-Minimum Qualifications: Bachelor's degree required, Masters preferred plus three (3) to five (5) years related experience in higher education specifically in teacher credential (knowledge and understandings of regulations of the California Commission on Teacher Credentialing/CTC).
+Minimum Qualifications: Bachelor's degree required; Masters preferred plus three (3) to five (5) years related experience in higher education.
 Background in academic advising and student services is highly desirable.
-The successful candidate must be highly proficient in administrative reports, analyze and manipulate data, able to demonstrate excellent written and interpersonal communication skills.
+The successful candidate must be highly proficient in administrative reports, analyst and manipulating data, able to demonstrate excellent written and interpersonal communication skills.
 Must be able to work efficiently and successfully with minimum supervision; prioritize and handle multiple tasks and deadlines; be creative and flexible.
 Valid driver's license required.
 Upon offer of employment, a current DMV printout showing a good driving record will be required.
 Must be able to competently interact with a culturally and ethnically diverse population of students, faculty, and staff.

 In compliance with The Americans with Disabilities Act if selected for the interview process and accommodations are needed please call (909) 748-8040.

 SUBMISSION OF A RESUME OR APPLICATION INDICATES AGREEMENT THAT THE UNIVERSITY MAY VERIFY ANY AND ALL INFORMATION CONTAINED THEREIN.

 MEMBERS OF UNDERREPRESENTED GROUPS ARE ENCOURAGED TO APPLY.